Opening: Camp Moon River Camp Counselor

 Follow and uphold all safety and security rules and procedures.

-Set a good example for campers and others in regard to general camp procedures and practices including sanitation, schedule, and sportsmanship.
+Set a good example to campers and others in regard to general camp procedures and practices including sanitation, schedule, and sportsmanship.

 Represent the camp when interacting with parents or community members.